 The ambition of GBIF-Sweden is to continuously harvest and publicly present up-to-date biodiversity data hosted by Swedish institutions and government authorities to stakeholders around the world through the international GBIF portal, in accordance with Swedish commitments under the international GBIF agreement.
 Where appropriate, GBIF-Sweden also aims to accumulate information about Swedish biodiversity kept elsewhere in the world and provide it to Swedish stakeholders in an appropriate form.
 GBIF-Sweden expects to contribute substantially to introducing and developing technical solutions enhancing data harvesting, data flow and data presentation/visualization.
-Finally, GBIF-Sweden aims to play a leading role in stimulating digitization efforts aimed at increasing the quantity and quality of content provided to GBIF from Swedish institutions.
+Finally, GBIF-Sweden aims to play a leading role in stimulating digitization efforts to increase the quantity and quality of content provided to GBIF by Swedish institutions.

 Funding for GBIF-Sweden is provided by the Swedish Research Council through a successful application assessed in competition with other Swedish research infrastructures.
 Still funded by the SRC and formally a stand-alone activity since January 2018, GBIF-Sweden is part of a national research infrastructure for biodiversity informatics (Biodiversity Atlas Sweden) merging January 2021 with further colleagues into the Swedish Biodiversity Data Infrastructure.

-The basic financial contribution to GBIF is provided by the Swedish Research Council.
+The basic financial contribution to GBIF.org is provided separately by the Swedish Research Council.